 Storing at home

-Many motorcaravanners will store their leisure vehicle at home, on the driveway or in spaces in the garden.
+Many motorcaravanners will store their leisure vehicle at home, on the driveway or in spaces in the garden when they’re winterising a motorhome.
 The benefits of this are manifold: you save money, your ‘van is right there when you want to load it for a trip, or carry out maintenance and cleaning, and you can keep an eye on it.

 Things such as battery maintenance are also much easier with your vehicle at home.
 You can keep your leisure battery topped up with a trickle charger, and this may well prolong its life.